BurhaanT/burhaant.github.io/_posts/2019-02-05-using-azure-active-directory-to-provide-authentication-for-an-api-part-1.md

 I need to specifically mention [Yaser's blog](https://mehraban.com.au){:taget="\_blank"} here - An excellent resource and I've probably used it a few times when I've got stuck.
 In particular, he's got a great post on [using Azure B2C as your identity manager](https://mehraban.com.au/2017/08/16/using-azure-b2c-identity-manager-part-1/){:target="\_blank"}.

-## The Outcome

-I'd like to start here.
-A contrived example will help me get to an end goal that makes sense.
-As such, my purpose is to create a simple API that requires Authentication.
-I'd like my API consumer to be able to provide a username and password that's authenticated against AAD.
-AAD should then return a token and that token is passed to my API in the header (i.e. Bearer Authentication) and verifiable by my API.
-If the token in valid, allow the consumer to interact with my API otherwise, deny!

 ## Setting up an AAD Tenant

 Before we even get going, I need to ensure I have an AAD tenant that I can work against (wondering what this is? - Take a look at the aforementioned table ;) ).